Academic term: Ethiopia

 In Ethiopia, almost all elementary, secondary, and college classes are conducted on a two-semester timetable.
 The first semester of the year is from September to late January or mid February.
 The second semester usually begins some two weeks after the end of the first and ends in late May or mid June.

 Finland

 In the elementary and secondary schools and college, the academic year is divided in semesters.
 The autumn semester begins in mid-August and is suspended a few days before Christmas.
 The classes continue after the Epiphany with the spring semester which finishes at the beginning of June.

 France

 In primary and secondary schools, the school year begins the first Monday of September, unless September 1 is on Sunday.
 The school year is divided into three trimesters.
 The first from September to December, the second from January to March, and the third is from April to June.

-School Breaks

-Breaks are scattered throughout the school year every 6, 7 or 8 weeks and last 2 weeks each.
+Breaks are scattered throughout the school year every 6, 7 or 8 weeks and last 2 weeks each: